-Weak credentials leave almost all the IoT connected devices prone to brute-forcing and password hacking.
-Companies using unsafe credentials on their IoT devices are putting both their customers and their business at risk of being susceptible to direct attacks and being infected through a brute-force attempt.
+Weak credentials leave almost all the IoT-connected devices prone to brute-forcing and password hacking.
+Companies using unsafe credentials on their IoT devices put their customers and their business at risk of being susceptible to direct attacks and being infected through a brute-force attempt.

 6. Remote Access

-Documents released by WikiLeaks mentioned that the Central Intelligence Agency of the United States (CIA) had been hacking into IoT devices and turning the camera/microphones on without the knowledge of the owners.
+Documents released by WikiLeaks mentioned that the Central Intelligence Agency of the United States (CIA) had been hacking into IoT devices and turning the camera/microphones on without the owners’ knowledge.
 Well, the possibility that attackers can get inside your devices and record the owners without their knowledge is terrifying, and it was used by none other than the Government itself.

 Their documents pointed to massive vulnerabilities in the latest software such as Android and iOS, which means criminals can also take advantage of these vulnerabilities and carry out outrageous crimes.

 7. Personal Information Leaks